-CEO Michael O’Leary famously remarked, “If I’d only known to be nice to customers was going to work so well, I’d have started many years ago.”
+CEO Michael O’Leary famously remarked.
+“If I’d only known to be nice to customers was going to work so well, I’d have started many years ago.”

 Expressing empathy is a great, natural, and honest way to promote relationships, both personally and professionally.
 Using an empathetic statement or short phrase can create a connection during a customer conversation.

-Bad Customer Service Situations
+Bad Customer Service Tactics

 Let’s have a quick look at a few possible reasons for bad customer service and experience: